instructlab/taxonomy/docs/skills-triage.md

   - Is this a skill that you can even teach an LLM
 - Is the skill appropriately placed within the taxonomy?
 (If outside of skill directory, address the issue)

+> [!NOTE]
+> The skill taxonomy structure is used in two ways:
+>    1. Selecting the right subset of the taxonomy to use for data generation
+>    2. Interpretability by human contributors and maintainers
+> Therefore: Don't overthink it, but do check to see if there's a more logical place in the taxonomy structure for a person's contribution to live before signing off.

 ## Potential automation: (at a later date)
 - HAP filtering
 - PII filtering